FAQs

 Photo by Rohit Farmer on Unsplash

-Registration on this site makes you a website subscriber and allows you to make comments on articles.
-You must be registered as a website subscriber to receive email notices from the OARC, including meeting and event invitations.
+You must be registered as a subscriber to receive email notices from the OARC, including meeting and event invitations.
 To conform with Canada’s Anti-SPAM Legislation (CASL) , to receive OARC notices you must subscribe to the notice service on the OARC website.

 Nothing.
 But you will NOT receive meeting notices or other emails from the OARC.

 There is no difference.
-Website subscribers were originally called website users before the email notices subscription system was fully operational.
+Subscribers were originally called website users before the email notices subscription system was fully operational.
 Some older posts on the website refer to users rather than subscribers.

 All written communications from the OARC are via email.
 All of the OARC executive have email addresses that end in “@oarc.net”.
 Depending on the content, these communications may be referred to as notices, emails, or bulletins.
 The printed Groundwave” bulletin was discontinued at the end of 2021.

-It does not cost anything to register as a website subscriber, but to become a member of the OARC, you need to pay the annual membership fee.
-To register as a website subscriber go to the registration page.
-To see the different levels of OARC membership and associated fees, go to the membership information page.
+It does not cost anything to subscribe, but to become a member of the OARC, you need to pay the annual membership fee.
+To see the different types of OARC membership and associated fees, go to the Join the OARC page.

-These registered website subscriber details are only visible to site administrators, but your name and callsign may appear in comments you leave on the site.
+These subscriber details are only visible to site administrators, but your name and callsign may appear in comments you leave on the site.

 The entire site is served using HTTPS which means all data in transit between you and the site is encrypted.